reitheAIPM/pulsecheck-mobile-app-/ai/ai-alignment-guide.md

 - Use PostgreSQL syntax that doesn't work in Supabase
 - Create multiple "fixes" that cause more problems
 - Overcomplicate simple solutions

+### **OpenAI-specific Rules**
+- If OpenAI is not configured, always return a clear fallback response (do not raise errors).
+- Log a warning, not an error, when AI is unavailable.
+- All non-AI features must remain fully functional and testable.

 ---